veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

     public string SasBlobToken { get; set; }
 }
 ```
-This class contains information where .ilearner file is stored.

-And then, using HttpClient from System.Net.Http we send PATCH request.
+Now, using HttpClient from System.Net.Http we send PATCH request.
 ```csharp
 using (var client = new HttpClient())
 {